Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - 2 pounds of assorted colored baby potatoes

-- Kosher salt and fresh cracked pepper to taste
+- salt and pepper to taste

-- Preheat the oven to 475°.
+- Preheat the oven to 450°.

-- Add ¾ off the garlic and herb paste to the rib roast and apply it to all sides of the roast.
+- Add the herb paste to the rib roast cap side up and apply it to all sides of the roast.